fygar256/general-assembler-axx/README.md

 The default is alphabet + numbers + underscore. `.` is only allowed at the beginning of the label.

 If you add `:` after the label reference, it will check for undefined label errors.
-In assembly languages ​​that use `:`, put a space after the label reference.
+For assembly languages ​​that use `:`, put a space after the label reference.

 #### ORG

-ORG is specified as follows:
+ORG is specified from the assembly line as

 ```
 .org 0x800